nordprojects/lantern/README.md

 Lantern combines an Ikea lamp, laser projector and Android Things to create a connected projector that explores the relationships between surfaces and content.

+**Note - as of January 2022 Android Things has been discontinued.** We are leaving this project up as the hardware steps will still work to create a connected projector, powered by a Raspberry Pi.
+To display content on the projector you would now need to install Linux on the Pi and create your own content to display.
+For example launching a full screen web browser and projecting web apps.

-This repo contains all the app code that powers Lantern.
+This repo contains all the Android Things app code that used to power Lantern.

 The project is split into three modules: